OPUSLab/3DSpinGlassWithPbits/README.md

    ```matlab
    SQA.m
    ```
-   to use simualted quantum annealing.
+   to use simulated quantum annealing.

 4. The codes will save the lowest energy among all the replicas at the end of annealing in a .mat file.